-For feedlot animals, DE and Y_m values for 1990 were taken from Johnson (1999).
-In the CEFM, values for 1991 through 1999 were linearly extrapolated based on values for 1990 and 2000.
-DE and Y_m values for 2000 onwards were estimated using the MOLLY model as described in Kebreab et al (2008).
+For feedlot animals, DE and Y_m are adjusted over time as diet compositions in actual feedlots are adjusted based on new and improved nutritional information and availability of feed types.
+Feedlot diets are assumed to not differ significantly by state, and therefore only a single set of national diet values is utilized for each year.
+The DE and Y_m values for 1990 were estimated by Dr. Don Johnson (1999).
+In the CEFM, the DE values for 1991 through 1999 were linearly extrapolated based on values for 1990 and 2000.
+DE and Y_m values from 2000 through the current year were estimated using the MOLLY model as described in Kebreab et al. (2008), based on a series of average diet feed compositions from Galyean and Gleghorn (2001) for 2000 through 2006 and Vasconcelos and Galyean (2007) for 2007 onwards.
 In addition, feedlot animals are assumed to spend the first 25 days in the feedlot on a "step-up" diet to become accustomed to the higher quality feedlot diets.
 The step-up DE and Y_m are calculated as the average of all state forage and feedlot diet DE and Y_m values.

-Table A-177 shows the regional DE and Y_m for U.S. cattle in each region for 2009.
+Table A-183 shows the regional DE and Y_m for U.S. cattle in each region for 2010.